Lilac – an underrated variety?

 From the Archives

-I spoke to David Montgomery recently—he can’t get to shows now, so it was lovely to catch up with him.
-He misses his mice!
-David was a regular contributor to NMC News, particularly with items from the archives.
-Here is one he provided 20 years ago, in July 2004.
-Ed A...
+I spoke to [log in to see names] recently—he can’t get to shows now, so it was lovely to catch up with him.
+He misses his mice! [log in to see names] was a regular contributor to NMC News, particularly with items from the archives.
+Here is one he provided 20 years...

 Tan Varieties and Their Problems